-Following the success in disseminating evidence-based knowledge and the high demand for similar courses, in 2017 GFMER in partnership with the Maternal Health Taskforce of the Harvard School of Public Health, the Oxford Maternal and Perinatal Health and the Global Health Network developed a third e-learning module on Maternal infections, that is one of the six major causes of maternal death worldwide.
+Following the success in disseminating evidence-based knowledge and the high demand for similar courses, in 2014 GFMER in partnership with the Maternal Health Taskforce of the Harvard School of Public Health, the Oxford Maternal and Perinatal Health and the Global Health Network developed a third e-learning module on Maternal infections, that is one of the six major causes of maternal death worldwide.

-Since the launch of this module a total of 991 health professionals from 90 countries took this module, completed the knowledge assessment, and were awarded certificates.
+The dissemination of the module continued during 2018.
+Since the launch of the module in June 2015, a total of 1037 health professionals from 92 countries took this module, completed the knowledge assessment, and were awarded certificates.